poti1/code-jam-2025/README.md

 A web browser inside a web browser.
 Its absurd isn't it?
 It's absolutely the wrong tool for the job: it's even in Python.
 Let's ignore those websites that let you use a virtual web browser as per virtual machines on the web, no we don't need to remember those.

 ## Features
-* Search with Mojeek right from the URL bar
+* Search with Mojeek right from the address bar
 * Go back and forth to visited pages
+* Sleek and Modern UI
 * Page reload
-* Sleek UI
-* Pages are displayed in white font HTML
-* Mostly working HTML parser
-* In-browser page requests
 * Cookies!